Hybrids — An Abbreviated History

 Humanoid posture and body shape–proportions of torso and arm and leg length are rather human, but legs may be a bit longer and thinner than most humans’.

 Large, mostly feline-shaped heads, with the following exceptions: high brows and skulls to accommodate larger brain sizes.
 Muzzle is not quite feline in profile, being broader and shorter in proportion to head.
 The nose divots where it meets the eyes and angles upward, forming a more rounded forehead.
-Eyebrows protrude just enough to be noticeable, and typically have darker fur.
-Head appears either rounded or squared when look at from the front.
+Eyebrows protrude just enough to be noticeable, and typically have darker fur with a different hair texture.
+Eyelashes are present but are less noticeable than on humans.